NACCOM is a national network preventing destitution amongst people seeking asylum, refugees and other migrants.

 It has been a national charity (CIO No: 1162434) since 2015 and an informal network of voluntary organisations since 2006.

 Here’s our latest video which explains more about the impact of destitution on people’s lives, and how member organisations are responding in one part of the UK:

 NACCOM, the UK-wide No Accommodation Network, was initiated in 2006 by Dave Smith of the Boaz Trust to bring together projects supporting destitute asylum seekers.
 At the time, Boaz Trust was one of a growing number of volunteer-led initiatives organising practical responses to the needs of destitute asylum seekers from the early 2000’s following successive changes to immigration legislation coupled with systems failures which increased destitution.

-NACCOM today has more than 50 full members, and there are new organisations developing housing initiatives in this field in different parts of the country every year.
+NACCOM today has 55 full members, and there are new organisations developing accommodation initiatives in different parts of the country every year.

-For more on our Vision, values, objectives and activities please click here.
+For more on our Vision, values, objectives and activities, click here.